thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 Its list of options is only filled *after* a district has been chosen.

+To summarize: first we select a *state*.
+That triggers an update which causes the *district* options to load.
+Once we select a *district*, the *project* select options are dynamically loaded.

 With that in mind, here's the pseudocode sketch of the solution we will develop.

 ```